mrxten/QueryDesigner/README.md

   * NotAny

 ## Entity members
-Available types for single member entities, **which are filtered**:
+Available types for single member entities, **which can be filtered**:
 * DateTime
 * DateTime?
 * TimeSpan